 By entering the meeting room and using the public seating area, you are consenting to being filmed and to the possible use of those images and sound recordings for webcasting and/or training purposes.

 Meetings start at 7pm.
-If the meeting continues beyond 9pm, the Chairman may call a break lasting around ten minutes.
+If the meeting continues beyond 9pm, the Chair may call a break lasting around ten minutes.

 Each item will be heard as follows:

-If the vote is tied, the Chairman has a second or casting vote.
+If the vote is tied, the Chair has a second or casting vote.

 The Committee is not bound by an Officer’s recommendation.
 However, it must give clear planning reasons (which may require defending on appeal) if it does not follow the direction given in the report.